Treatment of a viral infection in a 1 year old child. Acute respiratory infections in children: symptoms and treatment

 • profuse rash all over the body;

-• reactive arthritis(manifested by pain in the joints);
+• reactive arthritis(manifested by joint pain);

 • sinusitis;

-• otitis, hearing loss.
+• otitis media, hearing loss.

 Content: